offalynne/Input/docs/5.0/Functions-(Verbs).md

 |`state`        |boolean                         |State to set for the verb group                     |
 |`[playerIndex]`|integer                         |Player to target.
 If not specified, player 0 is used|

 A verb is considerd inactive when all the verb groups that that verb is a part of have been deactivated.
+A verb that has been assigned to no groups cannot be deactivated using this function.

 &nbsp;